LinaHalle/TradingSystem/README.md

 ## Future improvements

-- Save users, items and trades to files or a database (currently only in memory)
+- Create more methods/functions to avoid re-writing code more than once
-- Improve error handling and inout validation
+- Improve error handling and input validation
 - Add unique trade Ids for better tracking
 - Support updating or removing items